 OpenLinux as part of SIM7600E-H modules

-Before writing the article, one of my acquaintances, who is far from developing under Linux, asked me to approach the issue of describing the process of developing my own application for the SIM7600E-H module in as much detail as possible.
-The criterion for evaluating the accessibility of the presentation of the material was the phrase "so that I understand."
+Before writing the article, one of my friends, who is far from the development of Linux, asked for a detailed description of the process of developing a custom application for the SIM7600E-H module.
+The criterion for assessing the accessibility of the presentation was the phrase "so I can understand."

 I invite you to take a look at what happened.